Oregon Ducks baseball

-The Oregon Ducks baseball team represents the University of Oregon in NCAA Division I college baseball in the Pac-12 Conference.
+The Oregon Ducks baseball team represents the University of Oregon in NCAA Division I college baseball in the Big Ten Conference.
 The home games are played on campus at PK Park.

 History

 Oregon played its first baseball game in 1877 and established the program in 1885.

 The UO team made one College World Series appearance, in 1954, and was eliminated from the tournament after losing to Arizona and Massachusetts.
 A decade later in 1964, in the re-organized Athletic Association of Western Universities, Oregon was once again North Division champions, but lost at defending national champion USC in the district finals (today's super-regionals).

 After the 1981 season, baseball and three other varsity sports were dropped by the university (men's gymnastics, women's golf, and women's soccer) due to a budget crisis, and baseball became a club sport in March 1983.

 In July 2007, the university announced that it would again field a varsity baseball team, beginning with the 2009 season.
 One reason was the success of the rival Oregon State Beavers, who had repeated as College World Series champions a month earlier.

 In the Ducks' first game in PK Park, they defeated the defending national champions, the Fresno State Bulldogs, 1–0 on a walk-off single by senior Andrew Schmidt.
 A sellout crowd of 2,777 was on hand for the game.
 After his eleventh season in 2019, head coach George Horton and the Ducks mutually agreed to part ways on May 28.
 Two weeks later on June 11, it was announced that Mark Wasikowski was the successor; he was previously an assistant at Oregon from 2012 through 2016, then was the head coach at Purdue in the Big Ten Conference.
 In his first full season as head coach of the Ducks, they hosted a regional as the 13th seed and finished second behind LSU.